OxfordDemSci/ex2020/README.md

 * _dat_ relates to: input source data
 * _out_ relates to: output data, figures, and sensitivity analysis
 * _src_ relates to: code to replicate the wrangling, analysis and visualisation
-* _tmp_ relates to: a subdir to store temproary files
+* _tmp_ relates to: a subdir to store temporary files
 * _ass_ relates to: a place to store repo assets

 ### Versioning